United States Army air defense: Short range radar

-The AN/MPQ-64 Sentinel is a three-dimensional radar used to alert and queue Short Range Air Defense (SHORAD) weapons to the locations of hostile targets approaching their front line forces.
+The AN/MPQ-64 Sentinel is a three-dimensional radar used to alert and cue Short Range Air Defense (SHORAD) weapons to the locations of hostile targets approaching their front line forces.
 The Sentinel radar is deployed with forward area air defense units of the U.S. Army and USMC.
 The radar uses an X-band range-gated, pulse-doppler system.
 The antenna uses phase-frequency electronic scanning technology, forming sharp 3D pencil beams covering large surveillance and track volume.
 The radar automatically acquires, tracks, classifies, identifies and reports targets, including cruise missiles, unmanned aerial vehicles, rotary and fixed-wing aircraft.
 It uses a high scan rate (30 RPM) and operates at a range of 40 km.
 The radar is designed with high resistance to electronic countermeasures (ECM).
 Mounted on a towed platform, it can be positioned remotely from the rest of the unit, operated autonomously and communicate with the Fire Distribution Center (FDC) via wideband fiber-optic link.
 It can also distribute its data over a SINCGARS radio network.

 Patriot

 The MIM-104 Patriot is a surface-to-air missile (SAM) system, the primary of its kind used by the United States Army and several allied nations.

-On 15 October 1964 the Secretary of Defense directed that the Army Air Defense System for the 1970s (AADS-70s) program name be changed to Surface-to-Air Missile, Development (SAM-D).
-In 1975 the SAM-D missile successfully engaged a drone at the White Sands Missile Range.
+On 15 October 1964, the Secretary of Defense directed that the Army Air Defense System for the 1970s (AADS-70s) program name be changed to Surface-to-Air Missile, Development (SAM-D).
+In 1975, the SAM-D missile successfully engaged a drone at the White Sands Missile Range.
 In 1976, it was renamed the PATRIOT Air Defense Missile System.
 The MIM-104 Patriot would combine several new technologies, including the phased array radar and track-via-missile guidance.
 Full-scale development of the system began in 1976 and it was deployed in 1984.
 Patriot was used initially as an anti-aircraft system, but in 1988 it was upgraded to provide limited capability against tactical ballistic missiles (TBM) as PAC-1 (Patriot Advanced Capability-1).

 It is manufactured by the Raytheon Company of the United States.
 The Patriot System replaced the Nike Hercules system as the U.S. Army's primary High to Medium Air Defense (HIMAD) platform, and replaced the MIM-23 Hawk system as the U.S. Army's medium tactical air defense platform.
 In addition to these roles, Patriot has assumed the role as the U.S. Army's anti-ballistic missile (ABM) platform, which today is Patriot's primary mission.